lawrennd/old_talks/_ml/includes/what-is-ml.md

   * **an objective function** $\errorFunction(\cdot)$ defines the cost of misprediction.
 }

-\notes{
-In practice we normally perform machine learning using two functions.
+\notes{In practice we normally perform machine learning using two functions.
 To combine data with a model we typically make use of:

 **a prediction function** a function which is used to make the predictions.
 It includes our beliefs about the regularities of the universe, our assumptions about how the world works, e.g. smoothness, spatial similarities, temporal similarities.